hassio-addons/addon-tailscale/tailscale/DOCS.md

 losing network connection.
 This also means that using the same subnet on multiple nodes for load balancing and failover is impossible with the current add-on behavior.

-**Note:** The `userspace_networking` option can remain enabled if you only need one-way access from tailnet clients to your local subnet, without requiring access from your local subnet to other tailnet clients.

-**Note:** If you implement Site-to-site networking, but you are not interested in the real source IP address, i.e. subnet devices can see the traffic originating from the subnet router, you don't need to disable the `snat_subnet_routes` option, this can simplify routing configuration.

 ## Network